twodimes23/twodimes23/README.md

-- 👋 Hi, I’m @twodimes23
+- 👋 Hi, I’m Aimee!
 - 👀 I’m interested in learning how to code and frontend development
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on any future projects and mentorship
+- 💞️ I’m looking to collaborate on any future projects
 - 📫 How to reach me here or email

 <!---